 2. You have the right to decline to sign the release for authorization of records.

-3. You have the right to decline to give any statement or any audience to the investigator, but must supply “Good Cause” for the declination.
+3. You have the right to decline to give any statement or any audience to the investigator but must supply “Good Cause” for the declination.

 4. You have the right to decline a urine sample.

-Once you have given a statement of any kind, it is admissible and it will be used against you.
-BRN investigators do not read you Miranda Rights or notify you of your rights, you are supposed to know that you don’t have to talk to them.
+Once you have given a statement of any kind, it is admissible, and it will be used against you.
+BRN investigators do not read you Miranda Rights or notify you of your rights; you are supposed to know that you don’t have to talk to them.
 You will never be able to use “the BRN investigator didn’t tell me my rights” as a defense.

 Does this sound crazy to you?
-It does to me too.
-But I am telling you, I have seen more than a thousand cases, and some crazy Accusations have been filed against nurses for what appears to be a string of loosely slapped together circumstantial evidence obtained by the BRN investigator.
+It does to me, too.
+But I am telling you, I have seen more than a thousand cases, and some crazy Accusations have been filed against nurses for what appears to be a string of loosely slapped-together circumstantial evidence obtained by the BRN investigator.

-AFTER THE BRN INVESTGATION
+AFTER THE BRN INVESTIGATION

 Typically, the investigator has already done some digging before they get to you.
 In fact, you may be under investigation by the BRN and never know about it because the matter was dismissed on its face before the investigator ever contacted you.
-Please know, that once they are asking to meet with you, they have already determined that they may have a case to file an Accusation against your RN license.
+Please know that once they are asking to meet with you, they have already determined that they may have a case to file an Accusation against your RN license.

 The investigation is to determine one and only one thing: did you violate the Nurse Practice Act in some manner and are you a public threat to your patients?
-It is the Investigators job to supply the evidence to show this.
-If they are able to establish a violation of the NPA, the BRN will assign your case to the Attorney General’s office and they will file an Accusation against you, calling for revocation or suspension of your nursing license.
+It is the investigator’s job to supply the evidence to show this.
+If they are able to establish a violation of the NPA, the BRN will assign your case to the Attorney General’s office, and they will file an Accusation against you, calling for revocation or suspension of your nursing license.
 If they cannot provide enough evidence, the case is dropped, but here’s the kicker… you may never know.
 Very often, the BRN nor the investigator will tell you that the matter has been dismissed.
 To recap, there are 3 results after a BRN investigation:

-1. The case is dropped and they tell you it’s dropped; (this is the least frequent outcome.)
+1. The case is dropped, and they tell you it’s dropped (this is the least frequent outcome.)

-3. The BRN files an Accusation calling for the revocation of your RN license; (this is the most frequent result.)
+3. The BRN files an Accusation calling for the revocation of your RN license (this is the most frequent result.)

 WHAT YOU CAN DO